andersevenrud/xpra-html5-client/README.md

 # xpra-html5-client

-This is the monorepo for the unofficial typescript Xpra HTML5 client.
+A monorepo for a Xpra HTML client written in TypeScript.

 Focuses on modularity, embedding, general improvements and is based off the [official](https://github.com/Xpra-org/xpra-html5) client.